-There have been a lot of scientific studies done to determine if singing is genetic or if in fact do their genetics matter at all.
+There have been a lot of scientific studies done to determine if singing is genetic or if in fact their genetics matter at all.
 The problem is that talent is fairly subjective and it is kind of impossible to quantify and measure correctly.
 What researchers in the field of genetics are doing to determine if singing is in the genes of somebody is by measuring their absolute pitch, by measuring I actually mean that the test subjects are actually giving a score on their absolute pitch.

 If you are a singer then you probably already know what an absolute pitch is, if not then continue reading.
-The absolute pitch is the ability of a singer to reproduce the pitch of a note after only hearing it once, this is also called the perfect pitch, do note that the actual process is fairly simple and I just have simplified it without complicating the matters further.
-The study made by Elizabeth Theusch, have determined that there are 4 chromosomes that might, in fact, prove a genetic predisposition to singing.
+The absolute pitch is the ability of a singer to reproduce the pitch of a note after only hearing it once, this is also called the perfect pitch, do note that the actual process is fairly simple and I just simplified it without complicating matters further.
+The study made by Elizabeth Theusch, has determined that there are 4 chromosomes that might, in fact, prove a genetic predisposition to singing.

 The study is fairly in-depth so I will try to simplify it, their main goal was to eliminate other factors that might come into play and only focus on a small number of families, 73 exactly, which all had singing in their genes.
 What most of the studies done on this subject matter have in common is that they found that at early childhood, upwards of 40% of children around the age 4-5 do have an ability to make the perfect pitch, however in just a few years most of them will simply forget how to do it, ending up with around 3% of children being able to have the perfect pitch only just a few years later.